palominogallo/Prosp-matrix-doc/cov/BaselineUncertainty.md

 ## SBLSHIFT

 Inside src/TExperiment.cc
-uncomment the line with **gen_cov_baseline**, that makes print on screen some information to be saved txt file
+uncomment the line with **gen_cov_baseline**, that prints on screen some information to be saved on txt file

 ```bash
 > #define gen_cov_baseline